grenn24/News-Aggregator-with-chrome-extension-/README.md

 News topic parameter and article list are passed down to the news.html template as arguments

 ## HTML Code
-Uses flexbox design to achieve the desired card layout, etc. single-columns & columns of three respectively\
+Uses flexbox design to achieve the desired card layout, etc. single-columns & columns of three respectively.\
 In the home page, two nested for-loops are used to iterate over each news category and the corresponding news articles.
-This allows for new categories to be added or deleted from the webpage easily with minimal change in code\
+This allows for new categories to be added or deleted from the webpage easily with minimal change in code.\
 A search form at the bottom of the webpage sends a HTML Get request to the /news/<topic> URL with the user input as the topic parameter.
-The home page is then rerouted to the news page displayed a list of curated articles belonging to the user-specified category\
+The home page is then rerouted to the news page displayed a list of curated articles belonging to the user-specified category.\
-In the news page, a similar for-loop function is used to iterate over each news article before displaying them in a single-column card format
+In the news page, a similar for-loop function is used to iterate over each news article before displaying them in a single-column card format.

 # Requirements
 - Python 3.6 or higher